TheGoodlike13/liberty_or_death/README.md

 Disgraced `JANMASHI` does not exist.
 I guess Samba is true to the lore of the Chronicles of Mumkashi.

+> Verifying Kerberos

+Already done in previous steps.

+> Configuring Time Synchronisation
+>
+> Kerberos requires synchronised time on all domain members.

+Hmm, we don't have other members yet, I think, so we can skip this for now.
+But I will put a mental note to return whenever we're setting one up.

+> Using the Domain Controller as a File Server

+Not recommended, apparently, and I'm not interested anyway.
+It could be a simple way to verify things work, but I'll leave that for later.

+Looks like that's all for Samba domain controller!
+Now I guess I have to connect my actual computer to this Samba thing.
+I hope it doesn't fuck my network up even more...

+I've stopped updating on the network issues, but they are more or less the same: the SSL process prevents me from establishing the connection due to some kind of "end of file" error.
+This happens from time to time with various websites when I access them for the first time in a while.
+After that it's reasonably OK.
+Although some pictures in, uh, let's say, certain niche websites fail to load half the time.
+Not good.

 ## Summary in summary

 These are links to summaries throughout the entire document, in order: